 The best of this subgenre are some of my favorite films, period.
 I’m thinking especially of Adventures in Babysitting (1987), After Hours (1985), Dazed and Confused (1993), Can’t Hardly Wait (1998), and a few others.
 Sometimes the action takes place over multiple crazy nights but retains the same sort of urgency and headlong momentum of the best of the subgenre – another Martin Scorsese film, Bringing out the Dead (1999), comes to mind.
 Even the most mediocre-to-bad examples can still be a fun ride, like The Night Before (1988) starring the very young and impossibly cute paring of Keanu Reeves and Lori Loughlin, and with the cheeky tagline, “A guy can get into a lot of trouble after dark.”

 I think about Into the Night a lot.
 Always have.
 These days, with all that’s going on in the world, I think about it even more, if that’s possible.
 Something about one crazy night films has always provided me with great comfort, and by watching Into the Night repeatedly over the years I’ve come to realize what that is: it’s the aching, beautiful humanity of these films that attracts me, and makes me feel connected to them.
 Connected just like Ed is to Diana.
 There’s something so uplifting, so heartening about their shared adventure.
-It reminds me of similar – although far less dangerous – adventures I’ve had over the years with friends.
-Some of these friends have become lifelong friends or even my life partner, while others were girlfriends I haven’t seen since the 1990s, but what they all shared in common is that they were the kind of people I wanted to take adventures with into the night.
+It reminds me of similar – although far less dangerous – adventures I’ve had over the years with friends, the kind of people I wanted to take adventures with into the night.

 That’s what makes Into the Night so special.
 The film is chock full of eccentric weirdos played by a cast of thousands, including David Bowie, Dan Akroyd, Amy Heckerling, Paul Mazursky, Clu Gulager, David Cronenberg, and dozens more.
 Heck, even Michelle’s sister Dedee Pfeiffer shows up as a hooker But at its heart, the film is about Ed and Diana, two lonely people thrown together by circumstance who journey into the Los Angeles evening together, discovering more about each other and themselves along the way.

 Journeys of self discovery are really at the heart of the best (and even worst) one crazy night films.
-Ed and Diana are the pair I most want to run off with into the night – sorry, I can’t stop using the film’s title in sentences.
+Ed and Diana are the pair I most want to run off with into the night.
 I relate so much to them both.
 I’ve been down and despairing at times in my life, just like Ed.
 Fighting the daily grind of workplace drudgery, or almost feeling like I’m not an active participant in my life are experiences Ed and I – and most people – can relate to.
 Diana epitomizes hope to me.
 Like all of her best performances, Pfeiffer gives Diana a hard-earned sensitivity that makes her extremely likable, the kind of character you both want to save and be saved by.
 Which is probably how Ed feels towards her, too.
 Like Ed, she’s lonely.
 Yet she exudes a warmth and light that acts as a beacon to Ed and the viewer, even if she doesn’t see it in herself.
 That’s why their relationship is so special.
 Together, they prove that they each matter, to someone, and therefore to themselves.

 I’m waxing romantically about this film because I love it, for all the reasons I’ve detailed.
 Sometimes a movie just speaks to your heart and soul in ways that transcend the experience of simply watching it – instead, you feel like you’re living inside the movie, like you know Ed and Diana intimately because parts of each of them are inside of you, too.
 Into the Night affirms the very real potential of people to be kind to one another, to support each other, and to just love each other without any conditions attached.
 That’s why I keep returning to it over the years, and especially at times like right now when my faith in humanity is challenged on a regular basis.